nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

   > * If you are asked whether to 'keep' or 'overwrite' config files, choose to 'keep'.
   > * Depending on your connection speed and server load, it can even take up to 30 minutes for the set up to finish
-      (This is because Gradle downloads library files from servers during the project set up process)
+      (This is because Gradle downloads library files from servers during the project setup process)
   > * If Eclipse auto-changed any settings files during the import process, you can discard those changes.

 ### 1.3.
 Configuring Checkstyle